Did you know that sleep and the immune system go hand-in-hand?

 Tips for a Healthier Immune System

 - Most healthy adults require seven to eight hours of good quality sleep each night to bolster the immune system; too much as a general rule is almost as bad as not enough.
-See our sleep science page for recommendations on how much sleep you should be get based on your age.
+See our sleep science page for recommendations on how much sleep you should get based on your age.

 - Take a nap if your sleep is disrupted – but limit naps to no more than thirty minutes in the afternoon.
 This can help minimize stress and boost your immune system, while not impinging on your nighttime ability to sleep.